Davey Graham: Retirement

 Graham married the American singer Holly Gwinn in the late 1960s and recorded the albums The Holly Kaleidosope and Godington Boundary with her in 1970, shortly before Gwinn had to return to the US and he was unable to follow her, because of his visa problem due to a marijuana conviction.
 He later described himself as having been "a casualty of too much self-indulgence", becoming a heroin addict in imitation of his jazz heroes.
 During this period, he taught acoustic guitar and also undertook charity work, particularly for various mental health charities.
 For several years he was on the executive council of Mind and he was involved for some time with the mystic Osho (Bhagwan Shree Rajneesh).

-In 1976 Graham recorded All That Moody, essentially a private pressing that remains his most collectible vinyl record owing to its "moody" nature and rarity.
+In 1976, Graham recorded All That Moody, essentially a private pressing.
 He recorded two further groundbreaking albums for Kicking Mule, 1978's The Complete Guitarist and 1980's Dance For Two People.

 He continued to play concerts, but dedicated the main thrust of his life to studying languages; he was fluent in Gaelic (taught by his native-speaking father), French, and Greek and could hold his own in Turkish.
 He collected poems and folk songs and would regale his neighbours.
-After some time he became increasingly disinhibited.
-His penultimate album Playing in Traffic was so titled as he was frustrated by trying to learn Bach in the noise of 11 Lyme Street, Camden, where a boatyard used to operate on the canal just outside his bedroom.
+After some time, he became increasingly disinhibited.

 Rediscovery and death

-Graham was the subject of a 2005 BBC Radio documentary, Whatever Happened to Davy Graham? and in 2006 featured in the BBC Four documentary Folk Britannia.
+Graham was the subject of a 2005 BBC Radio documentary, Whatever Happened to Davy Graham?, and in 2006 featured in the BBC Four documentary Folk Britannia.

 Many people sought out Graham over the years and tried to encourage him to return to the stage to play live; the last of this long line of seekers was Mark Pavey, who arranged some outings with guitarists and old friends including Bert Jansch, Duck Baker and Martin Carthy.
 These concerts were typically eclectic, with Graham playing a mix of acoustic blues, Romanian dance tunes, Irish pipe tunes, songs from South Africa and pieces by Bach.
 His final album, Broken Biscuits, consisted of originals and new arrangements of traditional songs from around the world.

-Graham was diagnosed with lung cancer in 2008 and died on 15 December of that year.
-He is survived by his two daughters, Mercy and Kim.
+Graham was diagnosed with lung cancer in 2008 and died on 15 December of that year, at his home in London.

 In November 2016, a blue plaque was installed at his birthplace, the former Bosworth Park Infirmary building.